Hakeem Oluseyi: Early life, family and education

-Oluseyi earned his Ph.D. degree in physics from Stanford in 1999 under the mentorship of Arthur B. C. Walker Jr., from whom he learned experimental space research.
+Oluseyi earned his Ph.D. degree in physics from Stanford in 1999.
+Walker continued to mentor Oluseyi, who instructed him in experimental space research.
 Under Walker's tutelage, Oluseyi helped to design, build, calibrate, and launch the Multi-Spectral Solar Telescope Array (MSSTA), which pioneered normal incidence extreme ultraviolet and soft x-ray imaging of the Sun's transition region and corona.
-Oluseyi is a member of Kappa Alpha Psi.

 Career

-From 1999 to 2001 he worked on semiconductor research at Applied Materials.

-From 2001 to 2004 he was a research fellow at Lawrence Berkeley National Laboratory, working on the Dark Energy Camera and Vera C. Rubin Observatory.
+From 1999 to 2001, he worked on semiconductor research at Applied Materials.
+From 2001 to 2004, he was a research fellow at Lawrence Berkeley National Laboratory, working on the Dark Energy Camera and Vera C. Rubin Observatory.
 From 2007 to 2019, he was on the faculty of the Florida Institute of Technology in the departments of Physics and Space Sciences.
 His academic rank was distinguished research professor.

-From 2016 to 2019. he was stationed at NASA Headquarters in Washington DC where he was the Space Sciences education manager for NASA's Science Mission Directorate via the Intergovernmental Personnel Act Mobility Program.
+From 2016 to 2019, he was stationed at NASA Headquarters in Washington DC where he was the Space Sciences education manager for NASA's Science Mission Directorate via the Intergovernmental Personnel Act Mobility Program.
 Oluseyi was named a Visiting Robinson Professor at George Mason University in 2021, a distinction by which the university recognizes outstanding faculty.

-In 2021, he published an autobiography titled: A Quantum Life: My Unlikely Journey from the Street to the Stars co-authored with Joshua Horwitz.
+In 2021, he published his autobiography, A Quantum Life: My Unlikely Journey from the Street to the Stars, co-authored with Joshua Horwitz.
 As of 2022, Oluseyi is the president of the National Society of Black Physicists.
+Since 2024 Oluseyi has been CEO of the Astronomical Society of the Pacific.

-His best known scientific contributions are research on the transfer of mass and energy through the Sun's atmosphere; the development of space-borne observatories for studying astrophysical plasmas and dark energy; and the development of transformative technologies in ultraviolet optics, detectors, computer chips, and ion propulsion.
+His best known scientific contributions are research on the transfer of mass and energy through the Sun's atmosphere; the development of space-borne observatories for studying astrophysical plasmas and dark energy; and the development of technologies in ultraviolet optics, detectors, computer chips, and ion propulsion.

 In 2021, Oluseyi carried out an investigation into the role that former NASA administrator James Webb played in the Lavender Scare of the 1950s and 1960s, after a number of scientists and journalists had raised concerns about the naming of NASA's new space telescope after him.
 Contrary to the claims of Webb's critics, Oluseyi found there was no evidence that Webb was implicated.
 His finding was later confirmed by a full report carried out by NASA itself.

 In popular culture

 Oluseyi appears as a commentator and scientific authority on Science Channel television shows including How the Universe Works, Outrageous Acts of Science, Curiosity, NASA's Unexplained Files, Space's Deepest Secrets, and Strip the Cosmos,.
 He also appeared as a 'bakineering' (baking and engineering) judge on Netflix's Baking Impossible.
 He appeared on the National Geographic Channel show Evacuate Earth.
+Oluseyi appeared in the ABC special Truth and Lies: Hubris on the High Seas, which examined the Titan submersible implosion.

 He contributed science articles to the news media, including The Washington Post.
 He lent his voice and scientific expertise to the award-winning science education video game ExoTrex: A Space Science Adventure Game in collaboration with Dig-It!
 Games.

 He co-authored the children's popular science book Discovery Spaceopedia: The Complete Guide to Everything Space.